 6.1.3.2.3 dBA

-dBA is decibels of sound pressure level measured using the A-weighting network; a level intended to measure low-intensity sound (around 40 phon loudness level) but has become commonly used also for measuring occupational and environmental sound exposures .
+dBA is decibels of sound pressure level measured using the A-weighting network; a frequency weighting intended to measure low-intensity sound (around 40 phon loudness level) but which has become commonly used also for measuring occupational and environmental sound exposures based on studies of noise-exposed workplace populations in the 1950s and 1960s.
+Those studies showed that, among existing weighting networks, A-weighting provided the most predictive dose-response relationship.

 Figure 7 shows a conceptual view of the roles of the different corrections used in measurements, to give certain weightings to various frequencies.